 Conducting a simple industry study like this provides your content marketing teams and broader marketing teams with ammunition for discovery and sales calls.
 This content also becomes shareable on social and searchable for SEO.
 Better is not the opinion of the seller, better is the opinion of the buyer.
 Market research makes certain data is collected among other like-decision makers in the industry you're likely pitching your products or services to.

-Find a content marketing research company who can help you design your custom survey, manage the project, collect survey completes, and creatively report on the findings.
+Find a content marketing research company that can help you design your custom survey, manage the project, collect survey completes, and creatively report on the findings.

 If you think your audience of end-users or decision-makers is too difficult to reach you could be wrong.
 Online panel companies have large databases of potential survey participants that fit a variety of profiles, roles, and industries.